 Andrew holds a Bachelor of Law, Bachelor of Theology and a Masters in Health Science.

 Executive Group Manager Financial Services and Chief Financial Officer

 Deborah Corbett-Hall joined Redland City Council in 2006.
 As Chief Financial Officer, Deborah is responsible for providing strategic leadership and influence across internal and external customer facing finance functions.
 Deborah manages an establishment in excess of 60 and provides Council with support to manage $2.6 billion of community assets within an annual budget in the order of $330 million.

 Deborah has held leadership positions at Council since 2009 including overseeing the Corporate Finance portfolio and leading Council through the annual budget, long-term forecasting and strategy development in Financial Planning.
 Deborah has also led the Commercial Business portfolio and Business Partnering service delivery within the Financial Services Group.
 Deborah also sponsored Council’s Asset Management Project over a four year period.

 Prior to Redland City Council, Deborah held several leadership positions in the United Kingdom within Jobcentre Plus after serving in the Armed Forces.

 Deborah is a Fellow of the Certified Practicing Accountants Australia and has a Master of Business (Professional Accounting) in addition to a Master of Mathematics.
-Deborah is also a member of the Australian Institute of Company Directors and an IECL-certified organisational coach.
+Deborah is also a Graduate of the Australian Institute of Company Directors and an IECL-certified organisational coach.

 A new General Manager position will become part of Council’s Executive Leadership Team.